More Than a Little Stupid

 They say if you drive up there they throw things at your car because they dont want to be bothered… how and why would a whole bunch of little people come together and live in this little “town”

 (Note: There are other, just as interesting strange places around the state, but I categorize them a little differently.
-Like, Little People’s Kingdom in Watertown is actually real – in that there are mini-buildings in the woods, Dudleytown is real – in that there really are ruins in the woods in Cornwall, Bara Hack in Pomfret is real – in that there are cellar holes and old stone foundations in the woods, Gungywump in Uncasville is real – in that there are evidences of Native American life there.
+Like, Little People’s Kingdom in Middlebury is actually real – in that there are mini-buildings in the woods, Dudleytown is real – in that there really are ruins in the woods in Cornwall, Bara Hack in Pomfret is real – in that there are cellar holes and old stone foundations in the woods, Gungywump in Groton is real – in that there are evidences of Native American life there.
 None of these places are haunted or scary, but they ARE interesting and deserve the full CTMQ treatment… In due time.)

 Sketchy anecdotal information, but it was enough to go on.
 And once I started really poking around, I learned some cool stuff.
 I learned a ton of things just from Google maps, satellite and street view – the holy trinity for me.
-(In fact, the pictures in Part 1 are all from Google Maps because I really didn’t want to be a jackass and take too many pictures up there.
+(In fact, the pictures in Part 1 are all from Google Maps because I really didn’t want to be a jackass and take too many pictures myself up there.)

 For one, the area in question is actually in Plainville, not New Britain.
 I don’t know why, but that’s sort of funny to me.
 The legend has always said it was in New Britain, and if it exists, it’s clearly in Plainville.
 The area is atop the hill to the west of I-84 at the Slater Road exit along a very poorly maintained stretch of very skinny road.
 It’s not a road you’ll want to traverse by accident on a dark and stormy night, believe me.

 There are two approaches.
-Please note, this expose is meant to debunk the idea that a village of evil Pygmies or dwarves lives here and to dissuade ding-a-lings who believe such nonsense from attempting to “prove” otherwise.
+Please note, this exposé is meant to debunk the idea that a village of evil Pygmies or dwarves lives here and to dissuade ding-a-lings who believe such nonsense from attempting to “prove” otherwise.
 I also think (before venturing there myself), that this route is an access portal for ATV’s, motorbikes and Jeeps to drive into the woods all around the Metacomet Trail to the west and ruin things for those of us who just hike.
 We’ll see.

 Approach One (Long Swamp Road, via Google Streetview):